The Transformative Power of Backbends in Yoga

 How to do it:

-From bridge pose, place hands by ears, elbows up
+From bridge pose, place hands by your ears, elbows up.

-Lift onto crown of head first, then press into hands to rise
+Lift onto the crown of your head first, then press into your hands to rise.

-Practice slowly, mindfully, and never force your body into depth.
+We should practice slowly, mindfully, and never force our bodies into depth.
 Progress comes from consistent practice and awareness.

 Backbending and the Chakras